MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/ux.md

 ### Starting PWAs when the user logs in

-PWAs can launch automatically when the user logs in on Windows so they can immediately engage with the app.
+PWAs can launch automatically when the user logs in on Windows, so they can immediately engage with the app.

 To turn this feature on for an installed PWA: